 Mosquito-borne diseases are not felt to be an immediate threat in Hawaii-e.g., because travelers are usually vaccinated (yellow fever) or disease spread requires a sick bird to travel all the way from the mainland (West Nile virus).
 Some mosquito-transmitted diseases (e.g., malaria or Japanese encephalitis virus) are not likely to ever be a threat because the mosquito species needed to spread the disease are not found in Hawaii.
 However, it is important for travelers to be aware of these serious diseases and where they occur in the world so they may protect themselves.

 For health-related information for your travel destination, visit the Centers for Disease Control and Prevention’s (CDC) “Traveler’s Health” site.

 Case Counts of Mosquito-Transmitted Diseases of Direct Threat to Hawaii

-As of March 1, 2017 (Case counts will be updated on the first working day of each month)
+As of December 2023 (Case counts will be updated on the first working day of the month)

 |Arbovirus||Total Number of Cases|

 Number of confirmed cases in past 3 years